 Q: I’m 61 years old and in a bad situation.
 In 2006, I paid my house off and retired as chief financial officer for a public company.
 I wanted to invest in a new technology, so I called this mortgage broker who was always sending postcards to me in the mail.
 I had very little income, but had just entered into an agreement to work part time as the CFO for a startup earning a six-figure salary.
 The mortgage broker was able to get me a loan with nothing more than my Social Security earnings documentation and a letter from the startup’s president.
-I pulled about $600,000 out of my home, with a first and a second mortgage (of course, now my home is worth only about $400,000).
-But I didn't realize that the first mortgage was a pay-option loan, so every month, my loan balance is going ...